-Table 3: Description and Rationale, Benefits and Limitations of Wood Preservative Application Methods/Techniques
+Table 3: Description & Rationale, Benefits & Limitations of Wood Preservative Application Options

-Description & Rationale

-External Treatments: Bandages

-Bandages are paste formulations of wood preservative pesticides that are used as external, below ground treatments on the wood pole surface, the area most susceptible to decay.
-They are wrapped and stapled around the pole below ground and covered in water-repellent material.
-Preservatives bind strongly to the wood pole.

-They are used to stop bacteria and fungi.
-The active ingredients that may be used in the bandages are copper naphthenate, sodium fluoride and borax.

-Bandages can be either pre-made by the manufacturer (Cobra Wrap) or the active ingredient(s) (Cop-R-Plastic, CuRap 20) may be applied onto a piece of poly-backed kraft paper and then applied to the wood pole on site.

-Poles are only bandaged if external shell rot is already present.
-The treatment is designed to act as an external barrier to prevent fungi from penetrating the wood, or to prevent the exterior pole surface from decaying further.

-Pre-Manufactured Bandages
+Description & Rationale Benefits/Limitations External Treatments: Bandages Both pre-manufactured bandages and Bandages are paste formulations of wood bandages made on site are effective in preservative pesticides that are used as preventing insect and fungal entry into external, below ground treatments on the the wood pole and in inhibiting belowwood pole surface, the area most ground decay on the pole surface. susceptible to decay.
+These bandages are used to stop bacteria and fungi.
+The The advantage of the active ingredient, active ingredients that may be used in the copper naphthenate, is that it is bandages are copper naphthenate, resistant to leaching by moisture due to sodium fluoride and borax. its oil solubility.
+Bandages can be either pre-made by the manufacturer (Cobra Wrap) or the active The disadvantage of the copper ingredient(s) (Cop-R-Plastic, CuRap 20) naphthenate is that it remains near the may be applied onto a piece of poly- wood surface in the area where the backed kraft paper and then applied to bandage was applied, thus giving only the wood pole on site. limited effectiveness in eradicating Poles are only bandaged if external shell internal decay, but proving excellent rot is already present.
+The treatment is control of fungi on the wood pole designed to act as an external barrier to surface. prevent fungi from penetrating the wood, or to prevent the exterior pole surface Using a combination of the copper from decaying further. naphthenate and sodium fluoride (Cop- R-Plastic) gives the advantage that the Pre-Manufactured Bandages sodium fluoride moves fully into the

-A gel-type preservative, contained within absorbent material covered on both sides by plastic, is incorporated into the pre-manufactured bandages.
+A gel-type preservative, contained within absorbent material covered on both sides by plastic, is incorporated into the premanufactured bandages.
 The copper naphthenate in the bandage remains in direct contact with the wood after the bandage is applied to the pole using staples, and slowly move into the outer surface of the wood pole (up to 5 cm into the sapwood).